 5. How to Add Images to Notifications in SOLIDWORKS PDM

-As of SOLIDWORKS PDM 2023, SOLIDWORKS PDM now provides administrators the option to customise the templates used for automatic notifications sent via SMTP and DataBase mail within your PDM vault.
+SOLIDWORKS PDM (2023 and onwards) provides administrators with the option to customise the templates used for automatic notifications sent via SMTP and DataBase mail within your PDM vault.

 This will allow you to include additional information that may be more useful to the user.